Autodesk Education | Students and Educators | Getting Started

 You have up to 14 days to upload a suitable document.
 Once you have uploaded your documentation, it may take a couple of days for your eligibility to be confirmed by SheerID.

-To help maintain our commitment to providing free professional software for legitimate use in education, Autodesk has engaged SheerID, a third-party verification services provider, to verify eligibility to access Education licences or subscriptions.
-All customers seeking free access to Autodesk professional products and services through the Education Community are required to provide proof of enrolment, employment or contractor status at a qualified educational institution.
+To help maintain our commitment to providing free professional software for legitimate use in education, Autodesk has engaged SheerID, a third-party verification services provider, to verify eligibility to access Education licenses or subscriptions.
+All customers seeking free access to Autodesk professional products and services through the Education Community (US site) are required to provide proof of enrollment, employment, or contractor status at a qualified educational institution.

 If you have questions about confirming eligibility that are not addressed here, contact SheerID at customerservice@sheerID.com.

-After your eligibility is confirmed, you will receive one year of free* Educational access to Autodesk software and services available on the Education Community.
+After your eligibility is confirmed, you will receive one year of free* Educational access to Autodesk software and services available on the Education Community (US site).
 Access is renewable annually as long as you are eligible.
 Look for a confirmation email welcoming you to the Education Community.
-This email includes links to the Get Products page (US site), support resources and the Education Community page.
+This email includes links to the Get Products page (US site), support resources, and the Education Community (US site) page.

 The Assistant can help you find answers or contact an agent.